HerArtistry/herartistry.github.io/_drafts/2014-12-22-Scalability.md

 ---
 layout: post
-title: Scalability - Part 1
+title: Scalability and SOA - Part 1
 ---

-In this series of posts, I will go through the challenges experienced developing a highly scalable and highly available SaaS product.
+In this series of posts, I will go through the challenges experienced developing a highly scalable and highly available SaaS product using a Service Oriented Architecture.

-## Scaling up vs scaling out ##
 The first question you might want to ask yourself when designing a scalable system is whether you want to scale out or up?
 When scaling up (vertical scaling), you simply throw in more hardware.
 While scaling out (horizontal scaling), is where you add more servers.

 **Scaling up** is generally easier to implement as you have one application to develop, test, host and deploy.
 I say generally because I have seen, and unfortunately inherited, systems that are just a bunch of web services (JBOWS) hosted in one server.
 In my opinion, if you have no intention of scaling out the system, don't abstract parts of the system behind a web service as, not only does this add no value, it drags you into the trap of the fallacies of distributed systems.
 If on the other hand, you do want to scale out, then JBOWS is not the answer (more on that in a future post).